kristjanv001/leetcode/README.md

 # Leetcode

-All of my Leetcode solutions
+All of my Leetcode solutions with some notes

 ## 1. Two Sum